 For that reason, the programming language is constantly being improved upon.
 It has seen quite a bunch of versions throughout the years.

 To run WordPress, your server needs at least PHP 5.2.4.
 However, by now the official recommendation is that you run PHP 7.4 or higher (the current version is PHP 8).

 That’s because, just like WordPress, new versions of PHP bring a lot of improvements with them.
 As it progresses, the languages gets more secure, faster, leaner, less resource hungry and just overall better.
 In fact, just the jump from PHP 5.6 to PHP 7 was a great leap forward.

 In addition to the above, the lifetime of older PHP versions is running out.
-Active support for version 5.6 ended at the beginning of 2017.
-Security support will only be provided until the end of 2018.
+Active support for version 7.4 ended December 2020.
+Security support will only be provided until December 21, 2021.

 How to Check Your WordPress Site’s PHP Version